-Cloetta occupies a strong position in the Swedish confectionery market and offers a broad, varied assortment of high-quality chocolates, sweets and nuts.
+Cloetta occupies a strong position on the Swedish confectionery market and it offers a broad and varied assortment of high-quality chocolates, sweets and nuts.
 Today, Cloetta’s products are sold in more than 50 countries.
 A great deal has happened since Mikael Andersson began working at Cloetta in 2010.
-It was a journey that began with insourcing maintenance and taking steps to make work as simple as possible.
+His was a journey that began with insourcing maintenance and taking steps to make the work as simple as possible.

-The route Cloetta took to get where it is today was not a straight line from A to B, but happily there are figures that show the operation is headed in the right direction.
-Since 2010, maintenance costs have fallen by 25 per cent while the production volume rose by 25 per cent.
-Emergency maintenance has fallen from 44 per cent to 25, figures achieved thanks to many different initiatives.
+The route Cloetta took to get to where it is today was not a straight line from A to B, but happily there are figures to show that the business is headed in the right direction.
+Since 2010, maintenance costs have fallen by 25 per cent while the production volume has risen by 25 per cent.
+Emergency maintenance has fallen from 44 to 25 per cent, figures achieved thanks to many different initiatives.

 One of the tools used in the improvement work is a maintenance manual prepared according to SSEN 13306 – the European standard for maintenance work.
-The manual was distributed during a corporate activity day and is also used as induction material for new employees.
+The manual was distributed during a corporate activity day, and it is also used as induction material for new employees.

-Cloetta works constantly to develop maintenance work and make it easier; for example, the management of spare parts has come a long way.
-In collaboration with a supplier, Cloetta has established an operations stock of ready-use parts, and this has given the stores department time to work on other things.
+Cloetta is working constantly to develop the maintenance work and to make it easier; for example, the management of spare parts has come a long way.
+In collaboration with a supplier, Cloetta has established an operational stock of ready-to-use parts, and this has given the stores department time to work on other things.

-Pit-stop procedures that provide greater opportunities for planned downtime and improved maintenance for selected installations have finally been put in place.
+Pit-stop procedures, which provide greater opportunities for planned downtime and improved maintenance for selected installations, have finally been put in place.

-Well-defined roles and standardized work are factors that have led to a better ability to work strategically with improved preventive maintenance.
-Previously, more contract personnel were used; today, because the organization is doing more things right, it does not have the same need to outsource work.
+Well-defined roles and standardized work are factors that have led to a greater ability to work strategically with improved preventive maintenance.
+Previously, more contract personnel were used; today, because the organization is doing more things correctly, it does not have the same need to outsource work.